-- Stakeholders that are within the scope of the business domain and outside the scope of the business domain but affect or are affected by inputs/outputs to/from processes within the business domain.
+- The business area can be defined by the stakeholders that have direct or immediate indirect influence on the business domain.
 A stakeholder is defined as someone or something that is materially affected by the outcome of the system but may or may not be an actor.
-For example one who funds the business modeling project is a stakeholder.
-Actors are stakeholders that are involved in the business process and are thus part of the business model. - Information passing into or out of the business domain.
-Where possible, the domain boundaries should be chosen so that a business transaction is logically initiated and concluded within them. - Key business entity classes. (i.e., things that are accessed, inspected, manipulated, processed, exchanged, and so on, in the business process)
+Actors are stakeholders that are involved in the business process and are thus part of the business model. - The business area can be defined by the information passing into or out of the business domain.
+Where possible, the domain boundaries should be chosen so that a business transaction is logically or organizationally initiated and concluded within them. - The business area can be defined by key business entity classes. (i.e., things that are accessed, inspected, manipulated, processed, exchanged, and so on, in the business process)

 7.3.
-Worksheets10
+Worksheets